 TRUTH is one thing that is avoided by many, in fact I would go as far as to say by all.
 We all shy away from speaking truth and accepting truth.
 However, it is the only thing in this world that can break the yokes and bonds of man and free him from them.

-We find most times we tend to deal complacently with ourselves in terms of our moral standards or failures, getting easily defensive and offended when corrected.
+We find most times we tend to deal complacently with ourselves in terms of our moral failures, getting easily defensive and offended when corrected.

 This goes to show that even man is incapable of executing perfect justice.
 However, God is perfectly just and perfectly merciful.
 He is able to judge perfectly.
-It does not matter the magnitude of sin before God’s eyes, because all sin is sin.
-And we, therefore, recognising the holiness of God, know that no sin can dwell in His presence.
-And so, He MUST judge all sin, for in Him dwells all TRUTH.
+It does not matter the magnitude of sin.
+In God’s eyes, sin, no matter how big or small the sin is, it is still sin regardless.
+And we, therefore, recognizing the holiness of God, know that no sin can dwell in His presence.
+And He MUST judge all sin, for in Him dwells all TRUTH.

-- God established it as a way of covering of sin.
-However, this covenant was mainly based upon the faithfulness of man toward God, and man failed.
+✓God established it as a way of covering of sin.
+However, this covenant was mainly based upon the faithfulness of man toward God – of which man failed.

-- The whole system pointed to one ultimate sacrifice that would be made once and for all, for the propitiation of sins for them that believe.
+✓The whole system pointed to one ultimate sacrifice that would be made once and for all, for the propitiation of sins for all who would believe.

 Now, in as much as we all know about the love and grace of God, I fear as well we neglect the most crucial aspects of understanding God, which we can only receive by having the knowledge of God, through seeking Him.

 Hosea 6:6 For I desired mercy, and not sacrifice; and the knowledge of God more than burnt offerings.

 For if we searched for God with all our hearts, we would find treasures of the kingdom of God in His word that are beyond human understanding; treasures only revealed by the Holy Spirit of God.